You may not be able to feed your baby at your breast if your baby is:

 Hand express at least 8 to 10 times every 24 hours.
 This is every 2 to 3 hours.
 This is how often a newborn baby feeds in 24 hours.

-Try to express at least 1 time between midnight and 6am.
+Try to express at least once between midnight and 6am.
 This is because prolactin (milk-making hormone) levels are higher at night.
 Expressing at night helps your breasts to make more milk.
-This is especially true in the early weeks after your baby’s birth.
+Especially in the early weeks after your baby’s birth.